Epic Social Media Strategies for Your Blog and Website

-Now, obviously you don’t only want to share other content but when you are just starting out on social and you have a large following that means you have an audience ready to see what you have to promote.
+Now, obviously you don’t only want to share other people’s content but when you are just starting out on social and you have a large following that means you have an audience primed and ready to see what you have to promote.
 Make sense?
 Yes!

-Now, we’re getting to the good stuff!
-You want to create your own social content ‘kit’ so to speak for every post you write.
-Inside it would be:
+Now, let’s get to the good stuff!
+You want to create your own social content package – so to speak for every post you write.